Problem

 4. Path Preservation (Sticky Switching)

-docmd automatically attempts to preserve the user’s current path when they switch versions.
-If a user is at /api/auth on the v2 site and switches to v1, the engine will attempt to route them to /v1/api/auth.
-If the page doesn’t exist in the target version, it falls back to the version’s homepage.
+docmd attempts to preserve the user’s current path when they switch versions.
+If a user is at /api/auth on the v2 site and switches to v1, the engine routes them to /v1/api/auth.
+If the page doesn’t exist, it falls back to the version’s homepage.

 Trade-offs

-Storing multiple versions in a single repository increases the repository size over time.
-For very large documentation sets, consider using CI/CD to pull in legacy documentation directories dynamically during the build process instead of committing them to the main branch.
+Storing multiple versions in a single repository increases repository size over time.
+For massive documentation sets, consider using CI/CD to pull legacy directories dynamically during the build process instead of committing them to the main branch.